-If by dictatorship is meant the domination of the majority by a minority, then it is not a question of giving power to the proletariat but to a party, a distinct political group.
-If by dictatorship is meant the to hold good then its supporters must refrain from formulating any programme, any final statement.
+Close to the spontaneist idea we can see a theory according to which mass organisations, unions for example, are not only sufficient for themselves but suffice for everything.
+This idea, which calls itself totally antipolitical, is in fact an economistic concept which is often expressed as 'pure syndicalism'.
+But we would point out that if the theory wants to hold good then its supporters must refrain from formulating any programme, any final statement.
 Otherwise they will be constituting an ideological Organisation, in however small a way, or forming a leadership sanctioning a given orientation.
 So this theory is only coherent if it limits itself to a socially neutral understanding of social problems, to empiricism.